 This would be enough to scare away a human, let alone a deer.

 Just as there are motion-activated lights, there are also motion-activated sprinklers, which will make the getting-rid-of-deer job easy for you.

-13. Let the dog out
+13. Let the Dog Out

 If you have a deer problem and a dog, then simply open your door and let your dog out.

-That might sound almost too easy, but deer are very afraid of predators.
+This might sound almost too easy, but deer are very afraid of predators.
 So if they hear other animals they are most likely going to avoid the area.
 It’s a method proven by humans throughout the centuries.

-The reason this method is effective is that deer can’t easily see something semitransparent so when they approach your garden and feel there’s an object, they won’t be able to judge how high the obstacle is for them jump over, so they won’t.
+The reason this method is effective is that deer can’t easily see something semitransparent so when they approach your garden and feel there’s an object, they won’t be able to judge how high the obstacle is for them to jump over, so they won’t.

 There are so many homemade repellent options you can try, but the key to using any homemade option (or any option in this article, for that matter) is to keep switching them up.
 When a deer becomes familiar with your tricks then they’ll no longer work.